Mulberry Commons

-Mulberry Commons is a public park in Newark, New Jersey.
+Mulberry Commons is an urban square and public park in Newark, New Jersey that opened in 2019.
+The Mulberry Commons Pedestrian Bridge broke ground in 2023.

+Background

 It was first proposed in 2005 to be the centerpiece of 22 acre of the city's Downtown surrounded by Gateway Center, Newark Penn Station, Government Center and Prudential Center, a 19,000 seat arena which opened in 2007.
 The city had acquired the deed to the park land in conjunction with the construction of the arena, but the project had not been further developed.